Ouest-France/cdp/README.md

 Policies are grouped by namespace (package in rego definition).
 By default, main package is used.

-You can used multiples packages in cdp by using --conftest-namespaces (or CDP_CONFTEST_NAMESPACES) with namespaces separated by comma or all for all packages.
+You can use multiple packages in cdp by using --conftest-namespaces (or CDP_CONFTEST_NAMESPACES) with namespaces separated by comma or all for all packages.

 #### Custom project policies

-A projet can define own policies.
+A projet can define their own policies.
 To do that, policies must be created in charts/policy folder of the projet as the same level as templates.
 Datas must be defined in charts/data folder
 Project struct
 ```
 project